 To keep up to date with emerging marketing techniques, subscribe to MarketingSquad.net for upcoming articles on the latest and greatest AR campaigns.

-This post was written by Addy Bradbury, Joseph Pack, Francesca Schorer and Spencer Stewart.
-The authors thank Dr. Joachim Scholz for his guidance while writing this article and Sonya Bengali for her help in editing this article.
+This post was written by Addy Bradbury, Joseph Pack, Francesca Schorer, Spencer Stewart, and Dr. Joachim Scholz.
+The authors thank Sonya Bengali for her help in editing this article.
 Please follow the authors on Twitter for more information on this topic.